Published February 2005

 The legal and regulatory system includes the following:

-regulatory acts, including laws, must comply with the Constitution.
+including laws, must comply with the Constitution.
+International treaties and

 The core of Lithuanian court system consists of courts of general jurisdiction, dealing with civil and criminal matters: the Supreme Court, the Court of Appeals, and district and local courts.
 In addition, in1999 a system of specialised administrative courts was established to hear administrative cases.
 It consists of the Supreme Administrative Court and district administrative courts.